srikanth-uta/AI-HC-self-learning-assignment/README.md

 pip install -r requirements.txt
 ```

+Now Run all the blocks in ipynb `MIMIC_LLM_setup.ipynb`

+This should successfully create train and validation sets.

-Then run the model,
+Then run the model, which used the data to check the accuracy.

 ``` bash
 python3 models/slt_model.py
 ```

-Once the model ran successfully, you can test the model by running quick_test
+Once the model ran successfully, you can test the model by running quick_test.
+This is going to use pretrained model above.

 ``` bash
 python3 quick_test.py